 Our admissions process allows us to bring in people who are passionate about programming, and who have the grit to persevere through bootcamp - that's why we only end up accepting about 30% of people who apply.

 We make sure that our community is one that will continue to grow, and that our students are coachable, resilient, and are ready to jump into industry immediately upon graduation.
-After a 10-week program, you will not be an experienced programmer, but you will have incredible potential and a hunger to keep learning.
+After a 12-week program, you will not be an experienced programmer, but you will have incredible potential and a hunger to keep learning.
 We’re all about “developers developing developers,” so we make sure that our alumni go forth embodying our values and are contributing to the tech community.

 As our program continues to grow, our admissions process will continue to grow with it.
 However, we will always continue to accept students from a variety of backgrounds, as we believe strongly in the potential of any person passionate enough to gun for a spot in bootcamp.
 We’ve accepted applicants who have never touched code, to candidates who live and breathe 0’s and 1’s.
 We’ve accepted 17-year-olds, 56-year-olds, engineers, musicians, and those with no post-secondary education at all.
 There is no ‘one size fits all’, and the ingredients that make a great bootcamp student are so much more than experience.

-Advice from our admissions gatekeeper:
+Advice from admissions:

-We view Admissions as the foundation upon which we build our bootcamp.
+We view admissions as the foundation upon which we build our bootcamp.
 What we do, we do to elevate our community of hardworking, passionate, and like-minded individuals.
 We seek applicants with incredible grit, a love for learning, and a willingness to be uncomfortable.

 When coaching our students on Demo Day presentations, it can be said that: “Put your best foot forward.
 That means showing up and presenting the best version of yourself.”
 That's sage advice.